top of page

 The author

-She worked for several years for Congolese television and radio stations as well as on several channels broadcasting in various French-speaking African countries, in France, in Belgium and in the USA.
+She worked for several years for Congolese television channels and radio stations as well as on several channels broadcasting in different French-speaking African countries, Europe and the USA.

-For 2 years, she will manage the private television channel Télé Haiti, of which she was also the editor-in-chief in Port-Au-Prince.
+For 2 years, she directed the private television channel Télé Haiti, of which she was also the editor-in-chief in Port-Au-Prince.

-Originally from the Democratic Republic of Congo, Maud-Salomé Ekila is a militant pan-Africanist and devotes a large part of her work to the duty of memory, the fight for respect for human rights and the fight for a more equitable society based on sharing and solidarity.
-Her work focuses primarily on Africa and on Afro-descendant communities around the world.
+Maud-Salomé Ekila devotes a large part of her work to the duty of memory, to the fight for respect for human rights on the African continent and to the fight for a more equitable society based on sharing and solidarity.
+His work focuses on Africa and Afro-descendant communities around the world.

 Through her works, she promotes the self-determination of African societies and the learning or rediscovery of identities erased by colonization and slavery.

-She campaigns for a reconstruction of black Africa based on unity and deep respect for its identities and cultures.
+She campaigns for a reconstruction of black Africa based on unity and deep respect for its identities and cultures, as well as for a new system of economic, political and social functioning more in line with African paradigms.

 52031470055_c2d1648647_o.jpg